Preparing for Your Surgery

 What NOT to Bring

-- In an effort to accommodate all patients and their families, we ask that you do not bring more than two family members on the day of surgery.
-Only one person will be allowed to stay with you in the room before and after surgery.
-Other visitors will be directed to the waiting area during your stay.
+- In an effort to accommodate all patients and their families, we ask that you do not bring more than ONE family member on the day of surgery.

 - Please leave all valuables, including money, watches, jewelry, and credit cards at home.
 The staff will not be held responsible for any lost valuables.